hrvadl/security/README.md

 - Ceasar
 - Gamma

+This program can also guess key for the Cipher encoded data.

 ## How to run?

 Make sure you have [taskfile](https://taskfile.dev/) and [Go](https://go.dev/) installed.
 Then from the root of the repo run: